 This alternative would require rerouting US-281 traffic on existing highways.
 The existing highways would follow along I-40 on the south, then along the US-281 spur on the east.
 This reroute is approximately 13 miles long.
 Signing would need to be revised along I-40 and US-281.
-The construction cost estimate for this option is \$8,090,000, consisting of \$100,000 for signage and \$7,990,000 for Bridge "B" (Appendix G).
+The construction cost estimate for this option is \$8,900,000, consisting of \$110,000 for signage and \$8,790,000 for Bridge "B" (Appendix G).

 There would be no right-of-way impacts as there would be no right-of-way acquired under this alternative.
-Cost to acquire right-of-way for the future reconstruction of Bridge "B" under a separate contract was estimated at \$45,000.
+Cost to acquire right-of-way for the reconstruction of Bridge "B" was estimated at \$50,000.

 AT&T and Hinton Telephone both have a fiber optic line hung on the existing bridge.
 Under this alternative it has been estimated that these utilities would need to be relocated.
-The utility relocation estimate for this option is \$200,000 and \$555,000 for Bridge "B".
+The utility relocation estimate for this option is \$220,000 and \$615,000 for Bridge "B".
 See Appendix C for preliminary utility relocation estimate details.